Fort Worth Zoo

-The oldest zoo in Texas, the Fort Worth Zoo was founded in 1909 with one lion, two bear cubs, an alligator, a coyote, a peacock and a few rabbits.
+The oldest continuous zoo site in Texas, the Fort Worth Zoo was founded in 1909 with one lion, two bear cubs, an alligator, a coyote, a peacock and a few rabbits.
 From these humble beginnings, the Zoo has grown into a nationally ranked facility, housing nearly 7,000 native and exotic animals.

 From 1909 to October 1991, the Fort Worth Zoo was owned as well as operated by the City of Fort Worth.
 During the city’s tenure, a long-standing tradition began of collecting money from the community to purchase animals for the Zoo.
 In 1939, the Zoological Society (now the Fort Worth Zoological Association) formed as a non-profit organization to help raise additional funds to purchase even more animals.

 In October 1991— with the Zoo facing decreasing city support, demands to replace outdated animal housing and declines in attendance— the Association assumed management of the Zoo’s day-to-day operations under a contract with the City of Fort Worth.
 Since 1991, the Association has raised more than $20 million from private entities, foundations and corporations for Zoo improvements and new exhibits.
 In 1992, the Zoo hosted a grand reopening, unveiling two new exhibits— World of Primates and Asian Falls— and numerous improvements throughout the Zoo.
 Within the first year, Zoo attendance soared to approximately one million visitors in a fiscal year— almost double the previous year— and has maintained ever since.